 Recommendations on Supplementing: DHA, Vitamin D, Probiotics

 I have gotten a lot of questions about what to supplement with if your baby is on a formula that doesn’t have DHA added, what probiotic to use, or what to do if your baby is getting some breastmilk along with their formula (in which case you need to add Vitamin D).
-Here are my top picks for baby supplements:
+Note: The EU just released new standards for DHA in baby formula which you can read about here.
+If you are looking for additional supplementation for DHA, Vitamin D and/or Probiotics, here are my top picks for baby supplements:

 Vitamin D: I absolutely love these Baby Vitamin D Drops.
 There is literally nothing added to them (no flavors, colors, etc.).
 They are liquid and you only need one drop in your baby’s bottle per day.
 You can also just apply the drop on your baby’s pacifier, on your nipple (if you’re nursing), or on your finger and have your baby suck it off.
 Super easy, tasteless and pure.